ElGautinho/My-first-tutorial-project/README.md

 *The fird step/: I put my first group of questions using labels and inputs displayed using a flex direction form the name to the D.O.B.

+*The fourth step/: My other group of question regarding the personnal skills or knowledge of the candidates. using a select button and the radio button to choose what feat best to their answers.

 ### Built with
 - Semantic HTML5 markup